 Investing in lengthy in-house development, empirical studies, and testing may meet your needs today but inevitable changes in gamification could require total redevelopment.

 Luckily, Talon.One is running thousands of campaigns for companies, which require minimal set-up.
-A dedicated team of experts ensure the campaigns are working well.
+A dedicated team of experts ensures the campaigns are working well.

 With Talon.One you never need to worry about the integration challenge.
 You will have flexibility out of the box, meaning your gamified platform will be easily integrated with Talon.One’s promotion software.

-For more information on how gamification can help your business, check out our ebook, Promotion Gamification: How and Why It Works.
+For more information on how gamification can help your business, check out our ebook, How gamification drives customer loyalty.